-Rangers vs. Blues: Lineups, storylines with Artemi Panarin game-time decision
+Rangers vs. Blues: Lineups, storylines with Artemi Panarin ‘under the weather’

-When the New York Rangers try to regain their scoring touch and get back on the winning track Thursday against the St. Louis Blues, they may have to do so without Artemi Panarin.
-Their leading scorer is “under the weather” and a game-time decision after skipping the morning skate at Enterprise Center.
+The New York Rangers will have to try to regain their scoring touch and get back on the winning track Thursday night against the St. Louis Blues without Artemi Panarin.
+Their leading scorer is “under the weather” and was scratched after skipping the morning skate at Enterprise Center.

-Though Panarin’s production is more inconsistent this season, his potential absence from the lineup is a major Rangers concern.
+Though Panarin’s production is more inconsistent this season, his absence from the lineup is a major concern.

-The Rangers (16-15-4) average 2.51 goals scored per game, ranked 29th of 32 teams in the NHL.
-New York was shut out 3-0 by the last-overall Vancouver Canucks at home on Tuesday to complete a miserable back-to-back set at Madison Square Garden to begin this week.
-The also lost 4-1 to the Anaheim Ducks on Monday.
+The Rangers (16-15-4) average 2.51 goals per game, 29th of 32 teams in the NHL.
+New York was shut out 3-0 by the last-overall Vancouver Canucks at home on Tuesday to complete a miserable back-to-back set at Madison Square Garden.
+The blanking by the Canucks followed a 4-1 loss to the Anaheim Ducks on Monday.

-New York’s been blanked seven times this season, with six of those defeats on home ice.
-Though the Rangers lead the League with 12 road wins, they were shut out in Chicago by the Blackhawks in their most recent road contest eight days ago.
+New York’s been shut out seven times this season, with six of those defeats on home ice.
+Though the Rangers lead the NHL with 12 road wins, they were blanked in Chicago by the Blackhawks in their most recent road contest eight days ago.

-So, yes, they’d miss Panarin if he can’t play against the Blues.
-But reinforcements did arrive from the minors leagues Wednesday, when the Rangers recalled Gabe Perreault and Brennan Othmann from Hartford of the American Hockey League.
+So, yes, they’ll miss Panarin.
+But reinforcements did arrive from the minors leagues on Wednesday, when the Rangers recalled Gabe Perreault and Brennan Othmann from Hartford of the American Hockey League.
 Neither former first-round pick scored a goal yet in a combined 34 NHL games, but each possesses plenty of offensive skill.

 Perreault leads Hartford with 10 goals and 17 points in 20 games as a rookie pro.
-The 20-year-old also picked up his first NHL point, an assist, during a three-game call up earlier this season.
-Othmann scored 21 goals for Hartford two seasons ago, and had three in his past four AHL games before this recall.
+The 20-year-old also picked up his first NHL point, an assist, during a three-game recall earlier this season.
+Othmann scored 21 goals for Hartford two seasons ago and had three in his past four AHL games before this recall.

 The Blues (13-15-7) are one of the three teams that actually scores fewer goals than the Rangers.
 St. Louis is 31st in the League, averaging 2.49 goals per game, and its unsightly minus-36 goal differential is worst in the NHL.

 Still, the Blues found a way to win two of their past three games despite scoring a total of six goals.
-They’re coming off a 1-0 shutout win at home over the Winnipeg Jets on Wednesday, the first of this back to back for them.
+They’re coming off a 1-0 victory at home over the Winnipeg Jets on Wednesday, the first of this back to back for them.

-Since Joel Hofer started in goal against the Jets, Jordan Binnington likely starts against the Rangers.
-Igor Shesterkin is the Rangers starting goalie Thursday.
+Joel Hofer shut out Winnipeg, so Jordan Binnington likely starts against the Rangers.
+Igor Shesterkin gets the call for the Rangers.

 3 storylines when Rangers visit Blues